allison-chu/ToDo_App/README.md

 - Setup with the emulator took a while to setup correctly.
 Went through hours of troubleshooting, reinstalled and installed Android Studio and then it worked
 - Similar to first challenge: Trying to fix a bug but it was because something was spelled wrong
-- Need to replace keyboard, typing causes double letters
+- Need to replace keyboard, typing has been causes double letters
+- Learned about LiceCap and can be applied to other projects

 ## License